shanmaomaoymmm/hiwara/README.md

 ## ⚠️ Known issues

-1. uniapp's support for dark mode is not very perfect, dark mode will not take effect when using HBuilderX real debugging and offline packaging on the Android side, only using cloud packaging can make dark mode take effect;;
+1. Uniapp's support for dark mode is not very perfect, dark mode will not take effect when using HBuilderX real debugging and offline packaging on the Android side, only using cloud packaging can make dark mode take effect;;
-2. user avatar can't be displayed normally because iwara website has 403 restrictions on getting user avatar for security, we are trying other methods to get user avatar;
+2. User avatar can't be displayed normally because iwara website has 403 restrictions on getting user avatar for security, we are trying other methods to get user avatar;
-3. not adapted to iOS and folding screen devices (I DON'T HAVE MONEY).
+3. Not adapted to iOS and folding screen devices (I DON'T HAVE MONEY).

 ## 📒 Other